June 25–27, 2025 | York, UK

 Hosted by the University of York from June 25–27, 2025.

-What will the program include?
+What did the program include?

 Engage in dialogue about leading research and practice in the field of transformations.